chef/chef-web-docs/content/saas/opsworks_migration.md

 * An S3 bucket provided by Progress Chef.

-## Advantages to migrate from AWS OpsWorks to Chef SaaS
+## High level steps to migrate from AWS OpsWorks to Chef SaaS (REPHRASE)

 Advantages to migrate from AWS OpsWorks to Chef SaaS is given below: